Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 These data structures are used by the intent handlers of SModeSrcEdr to display the relevant data.
 SModeSrcEdr contains pointers to these data structures.

-# Modal UIs and WIMP
+# Modal UIs and WIMP UIs
 WIMP UIs have been around a long time and a broad set of controls is available for developers to quickly put together a UI with not a lot of code involved since the controls encapsulate the needed functionality.
-By contrast, writing a modal UI requires a lot of coding specially in terms of graphic drawing.
+By contrast, writing a Modal UI requires a lot of coding specially in terms of graphic drawing.
 Only a few off-the-shelf controls are available to assist the process.
-On the other hand, modal UIs give a developer a lot more control over the outcome of the design process since very little is canned or mandated.
+On the other hand, Modal UIs give a developer a lot more control over the outcome of the design process since very little is canned or mandated.
 They are also simpler to code.
-Once you get familiar with the drawing options offered by wxDC, creating a new Mode of operation becomes fairly straightforward.
+Once you get familiar with the drawing options offered by wxDC, creating a new Mode of Operation becomes fairly straightforward.
 Also, in terms of visual layout they offer the entire screen for the app's display since there are no menus or other visual elements to take away screen space.
 The SModeSrcEdr mode demonstrates this in its ability to view large segments of code